doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 <br/>

-> Some Extra Information: There is also `amin` and `cmin`, which are based on minutes, rather than days.
+> Some Extra Information: There is also `-amin` and `-cmin`, which are based on minutes, rather than days.
 So typing `-amin +30` will give files last accessed more than 30 minutes ago.

 <br/> <br/>